 Neutralizing and cleaning: As the stain reacts and dries, a layer of residue will form on the surface.
-After allowing sufficient time for the stain to react, the residue must be thoroughly neutralized and removed.
-Prepare a base solution of baking soda or sodium bicarbonate (1/2 cup per gallon of water).
-Pour out on the surface, scrub with a mop and shop vacuum.
-Repeat with clean water.
-Once dry, clean with a damp mop.
+After allowing sufficient time for the stain to react, the acid residue must be thoroughly neutralized and removed.
+Prepare a base solution of baking soda (sodium bicarbonate) using 1/2 cup per gallon of water.
+Pour out on the surface, scrub with a mop and then, shop vacuum.
+Thoroughly rinse with clean water.
+Once completely dry, clean with a damp mop.

-The acid staining has “eaten away” particles of cement from the surface layer of about 1/32 of an inch deep, which now remains very fragile.
-It would crumble under foot traffic and turn dull quickly.
+The acid staining has “eaten away” particles of cement paste from the surface layer (about 1/32" deep) that becomes very fragile.
+It would crumble under foot traffic and quickly turn dull.

-Contractors apply multiple coats of a sealer, usually acrylic-based.
-Acrylics are inexpensive but have the softest surface of all sealers.
-They require maintenance.
+Contractors often apply multiple coats of an acrylic sealer.
+Acrylics are inexpensive and resist UV-rays but have the softest surface of all sealers.
+They require re-applications.

-The homeowner has to regularly apply a sacrificial material such as wax.
+Some contractors swear by the multiple applications of floor wax for the best gloss but it has to be regularly re-applied by the homeowner.
 The problem is that once the enthusiasm wears off, regular waxing is forgotten and then the surface wears off just by foot traffic.

-Just for a simple job, without fancy patterns, contractors charge $2 to $4 per square foot.
-Much more for a more demanding project.
+Just for a simple job without fancy patterns, contractors charge $2 to $4 per square foot, or much more for a more demanding project.

-And there is the on-going cost of regular waxing.
+And there is the on-going cost of regular waxing or re-sealing.

-Many homeowners are disappointed when, after a couple of years, the surface color turns dull or dark brown.
+Many homeowners are disappointed when, after several years, the surface color turns dull or dark brown.
 Acid stained concrete, when exposed to moisture like in basements or concrete slabs, gradually changes color.
 Blue-green color will slowly turn brown or even black.

 Why concrete acid stains deteriorate:

 Concrete stains and dyes are replacing acid stains in the decorative concrete market.
-Read about concrete dyes vs. concrete stains and the lastest concrete coloring methods.
+Read about concrete dyes vs. concrete stains and the latest concrete coloring methods.

 The materials alone cost much less than acid staining and sealing.
 And the application is very easy – suitable for do-it-yourself application by homeowners.

-It is much more versatile – usable on a wide range of masonry, does not depend on its chemical composition.
+It is much more versatile – suitable for a wide range of porous substrates and for vertical surfaces.